KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-creator-tutorial.md

 #### Tutorial Outline

-- Launch a new test Smart Chain (`USDKTEST`) to activate the Pegs Module
+- Launch a new test Smart Chain (`CREATORUSDK`) to activate the Pegs Module
 - Peg the test chain's coins to `USD` and create a pathway for users to back the stablecoin with `KMD`
 - Create tokens to represent the `KMD` coins
 - Create an oracle, register as a publisher, and subscribe to it
 - Create a gateway and bind the previously created token and oracle to it
-- Start the `oraclefeed` software to bring the `blockheader` data from the `KMD` chain to the `USDKTEST` chain through the oracle
+- Start the `oraclefeed` software to bring the `blockheader` data from the `KMD` chain to the `CREATORUSDK` chain through the oracle
 - Create a peg by attaching the gateway to it

 Upon completion of this tutorial, the reader may follow the [user tutorial](./pegs-module-user-tutorial.html) and use the Smart Chain created here to discover the possibilities of the Pegs Module.